eriknn/ha-pax_ble/README.md

 ## Add device

 The integration supports discovery of devices, so any fans should be automatically discovered.
-It not you may try to add it manually through the settings of the integration.
+It not you may try to add it manually through the integration conifguration.